mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/documentation-style-guide.md

 To promote consistency and clarity, follow the word usage and spelling guidelines below.

-can, might, may
+- can, might, may
-  The word *may* can have several meanings.
+	- The word *may* can have several meanings.
 To avoid ambiguity, use *can* or *might* instead of *may*.
 Use *can* to mean *capable of* and *might* to mean that something is possible.
 Use *may* only to give permission to do something.

-downtime
+- downtime
-  Use as one word *downtime*, not *down time*.
+	- Use as one word *downtime*, not *down time*.

-emoji, emojis
+- emoji, emojis
-  Use *emojis* as the plural form of *emoji*.
+	- Use *emojis* as the plural form of *emoji*.

-login, log in, log into
+- login, log in, log into
-  Use *login* as a noun or adjective, and *log in* and *log into* as verbs.
+	- Use *login* as a noun or adjective, and *log in* and *log into* as verbs.
 For example: *Log into the Mattermost server using your System Admin login credentials.*

-setup, set up
+- setup, set up
-  Use *setup* as a noun or adjective, and *set up* as a verb.
+	- Use *setup* as a noun or adjective, and *set up* as a verb.
 For example: *Set up your operating system as described in the Ubuntu documentation.*

-sign-in, sign in, and sign into
+- sign-in, sign in, and sign into
-  Use *sign-in* as a noun or adjective, and *sign in* and *sign into* as verbs.
+	- Use *sign-in* as a noun or adjective, and *sign in* and *sign into* as verbs.
 For example: *Sign into your Mattermost account using the sign-in credentials that were sent to you.*

-Single sign-on
+- Single Sign-on
-  Single sign-on is abbreviated as SSO.
+	- Single Sign-on is abbreviated as SSO.
 When using the long form in a heading with title case, it's *Single Sign-on*.

 ## Gender-neutral Text